 Sounds simple, right?
 Well, it isn't.
 It requires a lot of work, a good understanding of one's community, and sometimes a bit of luck.

 Because the process to become a mayor is so different from other leadership positions, it can attract a different kind of candidate.
-There are hundreds of people running to become mayors in Canada this fall.
-Let's get to know your candidates in Toronto, Vancouver, Yellowknife, Whitehorse, Surrey, London, Charlottetown, Winnipeg, and Thunder Bay - with more to come.
+In the Fall of 2018, there were more than 1000 municipal elections across Canada, and even more people running to become a mayor.
+Check out the candidates in Toronto, Vancouver, Yellowknife, Whitehorse, Surrey, London, Charlottetown, Winnipeg, and Thunder Bay.